jsanders108/StorageVictim-Audit/README.md

 The "Initial" folder in this repository contains the Initial Audit pdf, the original version of StorageVictim.sol, and the version of StorageVictim.sol upgraded to a newer version of solidity (0.8.1).
 It also contains a subfolder containing the smart contracts used for the Echidna Fuzz testing.

+The results of the initial security audit are available in the Initial Audit pdf.

 ## Fixed Security Audit